Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Sourced Charged Scalar

 \subsection{On the Universality of the Effective Phase Relaxation}

 We now turn our attention to an aspect of the phase relaxation which is often referred to as universal.
-It has been observed in a number of works, in various contexts, that an effective phase relaxation induced by pseudo-spontaneous symmetry breaking is related to the pinning frequency as well as the mass and diffusivity of the pseudo-Goldstone mode \cite{Amoretti:2018tzw,Ammon:2019wci,Baggioli:2019abx,Andrade:2018gqk,Donos:2019txg,Donos:2019hpp,Andrade:2020hpu,Baggioli:2020nay,Baggioli:2020haa,Amoretti:2021fch,Grossi:2020ezz}.\footnote{The first observation of this relation appeared in \cite{Amoretti:2018tzw}, for a holographic homogeneous Q-lattice model.
+It has been observed in a number of works, in various contexts, that an effective phase relaxation induced by pseudo-spontaneous symmetry breaking is related to the pinning frequency as well as the mass and diffusivity of the pseudo-Goldstone mode \cite{Amoretti:2018tzw,Ammon:2019wci,Baggioli:2019abx,Andrade:2018gqk,Donos:2019txg,Donos:2019hpp,Andrade:2020hpu,Baggioli:2020nay,Baggioli:2020haa,Amoretti:2021fch,Grossi:2020ezz}.\footnote{The first observation of a potentially universal behaviour appeared in \cite{Amoretti:2018tzw}, for a holographic homogeneous Q-lattice model which breaks translational invariance.
 It has since been confirmed numerically in several holographic models with translational symmetry breaking \cite{Ammon:2019wci,Baggioli:2019abx,Andrade:2018gqk,Donos:2019txg,Donos:2019hpp,Andrade:2020hpu}.
-A first proof using effective field theory methods was proposed in \cite{Baggioli:2020nay} and later completed using Keldysh-Schwinger techniques in \cite{Baggioli:2020haa}.
-The universal relation in the presence of a finite magnetic field has also been discussed in \cite{Amoretti:2021fch}, and in the context of the chiral limit \cite{Grossi:2020ezz}.} Using the intuition gained from previous works in the context of translational symmetry breaking we postulate that
+A first derivation using effective field theory methods was proposed in \cite{Baggioli:2020nay} and later completed using Keldysh-Schwinger techniques in \cite{Baggioli:2020haa}.
+The universal relation in the presence of a finite magnetic field has also been discussed in \cite{Amoretti:2021fch}, and in the context of the chiral limit \cite{Grossi:2020ezz}.} The general form of the relation may be expressed in several ways -- one of them is \cite{Baggioli:2020haa}

+where $D_\xi$ and $v_s$ respectively denote the Goldstone diffusivity and speed of sound in the purely spontaneous phase.\footnote{The diffusivity $D_\xi$ does in general not correspond to a diffusive mode unless the Goldstone dynamics decouples, in which case it can be directly extracted from the Josephson relation \eqref{josephsonDeriv}.} We hence conclude that